TIDES-transit/TIDES/README.md

 ## Example Data

-Example data can be found in the `/data` directory, with one directory for each example.
+Sample data can be found in the `/samples` directory, with one directory for each example.

 ## Validating TIDES data